 Kyle, then a professional basketball player in The Netherlands, was in England for the European Cup when he agreed to join teammate Jim Woudstra.
 He photographed the bustling city after dark.
 Kyle, a former Cleveland State University All-American, was hooked in minutes.
 In Holland, the two started going to different towns, photographing people, places, and moments in time.

-And his images stood out.
-Today, Kyle is a nationally-recognized photographer who has captured awe-inspiring images of landscapes, people, nature, news events, professional sports and more in a career spanning three decades.
-Kyle has photographed over 600 assignments for Sports Illustrated covering MLB, NBA, NFL, PGA and NCAA action along with feature stories and portraits.
+Sports Illustrated Credentials And his images stood out.
+Today, Kyle is a nationally recognized, award-winning photographer who has captured awe-inspiring images of landscapes, people, nature, news events, professional sports, and more in a career spanning four decades.
+Kyle has seventeen years of photojournalism experience, winning numerous awards as a staff photographer with the Sun Newspapers.
+In addition, he has photographed more than 800 assignments for Sports Illustrated, covering MLB, NBA, NFL, PGA, and NCAA action, along with feature stories and portraits.

-The 6-9 Kyle, a graduate of Cleveland's James F. Rhodes High School, had realistic dreams of an NBA playing career when he was drafted by the Boston Celtics in 1977, one year after finishing 14th in the nation in scoring and ninth in rebounding as a collegian.
+The 6-9 Kyle, a Cleveland's James F. Rhodes High School graduate, had realistic dreams of an NBA playing career when the Boston Celtics drafted him in 1977, one year after finishing 14th in the nation in scoring and ninth rebounding as a collegian.

-Kyle admits having an advantage when photographing basketball.
+Kyle admits to having an advantage when photographing basketball.
 "I can see the play developing and anticipate the player's next move."
-Kyle's knack for capturing life's rich moments — whether they be painful, amusing or heartwarming — has defined his style.
+Kyle's knack for capturing life's rich moments — whether painful, amusing, or heartwarming — has defined his style.

-"I try to capture that decisive moment or feeling that tells a story in a single photograph.”
-Kyle says.
+"I try to capture that decisive moment or feeling that tells a story in a single photograph," Kyle says.